DIY in a Day brings you step-by-step instructions for easy projects that will spruce up your space — within 24 hours (or less!).

 Things You'll Need

 Time to remove the old fabric.
 Place the flat tip of screen driver under the staple gently tap the end of a screwdriver remove staples.
 Continue until all the staples have been removed.
-Pull the staples out using a needle nose plier.
+Pull the staples out using needle nose pliers.
 The foam on this chair was still in good shape, so we just removed the vinyl and batting.

 Place the wood seat with foam on top of the batting and new fabric.
 Cut around the the seat allowing for at least three inches of extra fabric to staple onto the wood seat.